Invariant measures of Mass Migration Processes: Product invariant measures

 Iterating \eqref{k=1:DB1} then using \eqref{k=1:DB2}, one gets for $\a\ge 0$, $\b\ge 1$

 Equation \eqref{k=1:DB3} expresses detailed balance condition, which can be written in a more symmetric form as (cf. \cite{LG}):

-On one hand, \eqref{k=1:DB} for $\b=1$ gives a relation between the invariant product measure and the subsets of rates $(g^1_{1,\a})_{\a\ge 0}$ and $(g^1_{\a,0})_{\a\ge 1}$.
+On one hand, \eqref{k=1:DB} for $\b=0$ gives a relation between the invariant product measure and the subsets of rates $(g^1_{1,\a})_{\a\ge 0}$ and $(g^1_{\a,0})_{\a\ge 1}$.
 One has

-Note that \eqref{k=1:mug} for $\a=0$ gives no condition, so that the ratio $ {\mu(1)}/{\mu(0)}$ can be taken as a free parameter, consistently with Corollary \ref{family}.
-In other words, the existence of a product invariant measure for the dynamics implies the existence of a family of such measures.
-Indeed, from \eqref{k=1:mug}, one gets:
+\begin{remark} Equations \eqref{k=1:mug} allows to derive the measure $\mu$, given the rates, up to the ratio $ {\mu(1)}/{\mu(0)}$.
+This is consistent with Corollary \ref{family} which defines a family of invariant product measures from a given one. \end{remark} In other words, the existence of a product invariant measure for the dynamics implies the existence of a family of such measures.
+Indeed, from \eqref{k=1:mug}, one gets \eqref{k=1:mug2}.